joelhawksley/identity/talks/2021/slides.md

 ---

+# 13 years

+^ The GitHub rails app is over thirteen years old.

+^ Initial development began in October 2007

+---

 # 10k's requests/second

-^ Our app serves tens of thousands of requests per second
+^ Our app receives  tens of thousands of requests per second

 ---